Caledonian Railway Single: History

 Following its appearance at the 1886 exhibition the locomotive was retained for special duties by the Caledonian, being used for double heading express trains over Beattock Summit and working inspectors' and directors' trains with only one or two saloon carriages.
-She was also the Caledonian's favoured engine to act as pilot to the Royal Train which frequently used the Caledonian Main Line when transporting the royal family to and from Balmoral Castle.
+It was also the Caledonian's favoured engine to act as pilot to the Royal Train which frequently used the Caledonian Main Line when transporting the royal family to and from Balmoral Castle.
 The Royal Train pilot ran light-engine 15 minutes ahead of the Royal Train itself, to warn of the train's approach and as a safety measure to ensure the line was clear and safe.
 Requiring high speeds and with no load, the Single was ideal for these duties.

-In 1914, it was placed on the Caledonian Railway duplicate list and renumbered 1123.
+In 1914, it was placed on the Caledonian Railway duplicate list and renumbered 1123 (its original number 123 was then used for a 43 Class 4-4-0 delivered in May 1914).
 It entered London, Midland and Scottish Railway service in 1923 and the LMS renumbered it 14010 and gave it the power classification 1P.
 During the 1920s it was painted in LMS Maroon, and allocated to working the directors' saloon, but was returned to regular service on the Dundee to Perth mainline in 1930, painted LMS black.
 The locomotive was withdrawn in 1935, by which time it was the last single-wheeled express engine running in Britain, and set aside for preservation.

 Restored to steam by British Railways in 1958, it ran railtours and enthusiast specials until the end of steam in Scotland.
 The engine is currently a static exhibit in the Riverside Museum in Pointhouse Place, Kelvinhaugh, Glasgow, to which it was moved when the former transport museum at Kelvinhall was closed.

-Modelling

-Tri-ang released a model of No.123 in the 1960s, in Caledonian livery and labelling.
-This model shared its chassis with the model of the Dean Single released at the same time, and was powered by its single driving wheel.
-Following the other styles of modelling at the time, the model was produced up until the 1970s.
-Later it was revived in the 1980s in LMS Crimson livery, and was subsequently released in a limited-edition pack in its Caledonian colors.
-In 2007, the locomotive was released in LMS Black livery, with DCC capability being added to allow the locomotive to fit the then current range.
-A train pack entitled 'The Last Single Wheeler' was introduced in 2010 featuring the locomotive in LMS Crimson livery again, with three LMS carriages of the time.
-London Road Models supply an etched kit for a 4mm model, which creates a model of 123 in its pre 1924 condition, when it was re-boilered by the LMS.